 - The width of the mop head itself is 10 inches, which without a doubt covers the widest surface of any wet or dry mops I’ve ever seen.
 This makes it easier to clean your entire hardwood floor (or to simply spot-clean) with fewer strokes required to get the job done.

-- You simply spray once and a fine mist of the Bona hardwood floor cleaner shoots out of the middle of the pole, at floor level, and covers a 180-degree range — to the left, to the right, and straight ahead.
+- You simply pull the spray trigger on the mop once and a fine mist of the Bona hardwood floor cleaner shoots out of the middle of the pole (at floor level) and covers a 180-degree range — to the left, to the right, and straight ahead.